 questions and for MWBE firms to meet other prospective bidder's firms must be

-MWBE policy and requirements necessary to submit an acceptable utilization plan and
+policy and requirements necessary to submit an acceptable utilization plan and good

 A notice of solicitation (i.e., by phone, letter or email) should be sent to:

-The NYS certified MWBE vendors, as identified in the Goal Setting form (7557-115).
+The NYS certified MWBE vendors, as developed through the goal setting process.